Scalloped Corn Recipe

 Jump to Recipe

-Scalloped Corn is a delicious southern recipe that is a true family favorite.
+This Scalloped Corn recipe is a delicious southern recipe that is a true family favorite.
 Perfect for holiday gatherings, Sunday suppers, and bringing to potlucks.

-Suitable for gluten free diets.
+Suitable for vegetarian and gluten free diets.
 Post includes Weight Watchers Points.

 the cooked scalloped corn casserole inside a baking dish with a spoon removing a portion

-Scalloped corn is one of my favorite recipes because it’s incredibly tasty but sooooo simple.
+Scalloped corn is one of my favorite recipes because it’s incredibly tasty yet it’s oh, so simple.
 Not only that, but corn is also one of the few vegetables that everyone in my house will eat without complaint.
+They also love Corn Pudding, so I never pass up opportunities to make corn casseroles.

-Classic corn dishes are always a big hit at potlucks and family gatherings.
+Corn casserole recipes are always a big hit at potlucks and family gatherings.
 You’ll find this on our table at Thanksgiving, Christmas, and Easter, but it will also make an appearance on Sundays or throughout the week.
-It’s easy to make but looks and tastes like you spent a lot of time on it.
+This recipe for scalloped corn is easy to make but looks and tastes like you spent a lot of time on it.

 the finished scalloped corn recipe inside a white baking dish